keithalewis/um/accounting.md

 https://www.investopedia.com/terms/b/business-valuation.asp

-We consider _accounting_ from a view toward [valuing](https://www.investopedia.com/terms/b/business-valuation.asp) a company.
+Let's consider _accounting_ from a view toward [valuing](https://www.investopedia.com/terms/b/business-valuation.asp) a company.
 A wholistic approach would consider societal issues such as job creation, environmental impact, and quality of life, but we only